johnfactotum/foliate-js/README.md

 In the demo, this is implemented using [Zip.js](https://github.com/gildas-lormeau/zip.js), which is highly recommended because it seems to be the only library that supports random access for `File` objects (as well as HTTP range requests).

+### Mobipocket and Kindle Files

+It can read both MOBI and KF8 (.azw3, and combo .mobi files) from a `File` (or `Blob`) object.
+For MOBI files, it decompresses all text at once and splits the raw markup into sections at every `<mbp:pagebreak>`, instead of outputing one long page for the whole book, which drastically improves rendering performance.
+For KF8 files, it tries to decompress as little text as possible when loading a section, but it can still be quite slow due to the slowness of the current HUFF/CDIC decompressor implementation.
+In all cases, images and other resources are not loaded until they are needed.

-Also note that KF8 files can contain fonts that are zlib-compressed.
+Note that KF8 files can contain fonts that are zlib-compressed.
+They need to be decompressed with an external library.
 The demo uses [fflate](https://github.com/101arrowz/fflate) to decompress them.

 ### The Renderers